fhchl/dynax/docs/source/index.rst

 .. note::

    This project is under active development.
+The documentation is not there yet.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    quick-start
    user-guide
    examples